 What Revu is lacking is any sort of cost database to round things out.
 Instead, they point you to a quantity link tool for Excel that hasn’t been updated in years, very minimal in-tool calculations, their closed API, or manually exporting CSV files.
 On forums, Revu users have suggested that calculations just aren’t in their wheelhouse.

-So, they should have the development staff to do just about anything else.
-They could totally make the call to some other estimating platform and strike up a deal if they wanted to, but instead, they have gone in every other direction.
-They want to be one of the big platforms, like Procore or Plangrid, but nothing that they have built in this regard is ready for prime time.
-Even with lack of true estimating support, Bluebeam Revu still comes out on top for functionality for many estimating departments.
+They seem to want to be one of the big platforms, like Procore or Plangrid, but nothing that they have built in this regard is ready for prime time.
+Even with lack of true estimating support, however, Bluebeam Revu still comes out on top for functionality for many estimating departments.

 I recently asked myself, “how could I make the data generated from Revu just work better?”
 If there was a way to at least interact with markups in code without jumping through hoops, that would be a step in the right direction.